• Skip to content

 One of the important documents every ministry should have on its shelf is a church employee policy manual.

-Churches that have the resources to pay employees should strive to create environments that attract the best and the brightest.
+Churches with the resources to pay employees should strive to create environments that attract the best and the brightest.

 These ministries that value their employees take the time to create policies, procedures, and compensation strategies that create a healthy work environment.

-The goal of this manual is to create a resource to communicate the benefits, processes, and expectations of employees.
+This manual aims to create a resource to communicate employees’ benefits, processes, and expectations.

 8 Tips For Creating A Church Employee Policy Manual